How to Design an Accessible Kitchen and Bathroom

 Including extra space in your kitchen layout can transform the user experience.
 By incorporating a few additional inches between countertop edges and the kitchen island or around the refrigerator and oven when doors are opened, maneuvering the kitchen becomes a breeze for those using crutches, a walker, or a wheelchair.

-Here are some easy ways to add extra space to your kitchen design, making the space functional and easier to navigate:
+Here are some easy ways to add extra space to your kitchen design, making the space functional and more accessible to navigate:

 • Widen doorways to 32 inches to ensure smooth accessibility for wheelchair users and facilitate effortless movement throughout the home.